FDOT District Four - Broward Header Image

 Traffic Impacts:

-Westbound and/or eastbound SR 870/Commercial Boulevard from SR 817/University Drive to SR A1A/North Ocean Drive will have up to two lanes intermittently closed, daily as, 9 a.m. until 4 p.m., and nightly as needed, 7 p.m. until 6 a.m., for directional bore and concrete work.
+Westbound and/or eastbound SR 870/Commercial Boulevard from SR 817/University Drive to SR A1A/North Ocean Drive will have up to two lanes intermittently closed, daily as needed, 9 a.m. until 4 p.m., and nightly as needed, 7 p.m. until 6 a.m., for directional bore and pavement reconstruction.

-The northbound and/or southbound lane of US 1/N Federal Highway at SR 870/Commercial Boulevard will be closed, daily as needed, 9 a.m. until 4 p.m., Monday through Saturday, for traffic signalization and concrete work.
+The northbound and/or southbound lane of SR 5/US 1/N Federal Highway at SR 870/Commercial Boulevard will be closed, daily as needed, 9 a.m. until 4 p.m., Tuesday through Saturday, for traffic signalization and concrete work.

-The northbound and/or southbound lane of NE 15th Avenue at SR 870/Commercial Boulevard will be closed, daily as needed, 9 a.m. until 4 p.m., Monday through Saturday, for signalization and concrete work.
+The northbound and/or southbound lane of NE 15th Avenue at SR 870/Commercial Boulevard will be closed, daily as needed, 9 a.m. until 4 p.m., Tuesday through Saturday, for concrete work.

-The northbound and/or southbound lane of NW 37th Avenue at SR 870/Commercial Boulevard will be closed, daily as needed, 9 a.m. until 4 p.m., Monday through Saturday, for signalization work.
+The northbound and/or southbound lane of Rock Island Road at SR 870/Commercial Boulevard will be closed, daily as needed, 9 a.m. until 4 p.m., Tuesday through Saturday, for signalization work.

-The northbound and/or southbound lane of Mainland Drive at SR 870/Commercial Boulevard will be closed, daily as needed, 9 a.m. until 4 p.m., Monday through Saturday, for signalization work.
+The northbound and/or southbound lane of Prospect Road at SR 870/Commercial Boulevard will be closed, daily as needed, 9 a.m. until 4 p.m., Tuesday through Saturday, for signalization work.

-The northbound and/or southbound lane of Rock Island Road at SR 870/Commercial Boulevard will be closed, daily as needed, 9 a.m. until 4 p.m., Monday through Saturday, for signalization work.
+The northbound and/or southbound lane of Woodlands Boulevard at SR 870/Commercial Boulevard will be closed, daily as needed, 9 a.m. until 4 p.m., Tuesday through Saturday, for lighting operations.

-The northbound and/or southbound lane of Prospect Road at SR 870/Commercial Boulevard will be closed, daily as needed, 9 a.m. until 4 p.m., Monday through Saturday, for signalization work.
+The northbound and/or southbound lane of Andrews Avenue at SR 870/Commercial Boulevard will be closed, daily as needed, 9 a.m. until 4 p.m., Tuesday through Saturday, for lighting operations.

 Signal operations may be impacted by project activities and are being monitored closely during construction for temporary adjustments to reduce congestion.